SystemFw/blog/content/staging/paxos-failures.md

 writers and 5 storage servers can still function if 4 writers and 2 storage servers crash.

-Writing proceeds in two phases, each involving two types of messages.
+Writing is divided into Phase 1, where writers send `prepare` messages and storage servers reply with `promise` messages, and Phase 2, where writers send `propose` message and storage servers reply with `accept` messages.
+A real implementation will also have a bunch of negative messages like `cannotAccept`, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.

-If it cannot be completed because of a crash, a message lost, a timeout, etc. it can be retried by the same writer or by another writer.
+If a write cannot be completed, it can be retried by the same writer or by another writer.

+Rewrite below with proposal and proposal number?

 Each retry, which we'll call a _round_, is marked by a _round number_ (also known as proposal number, ballot number, or epoch).
 A _proposal_ is a pair of the value we're trying to write, and the round number.

-Round numbers are unique and should support a `>` comparison, but they don't have to be consecutive, and a new round can be started at any time, even if the previous hasn't completed.
+Round numbers are unique and should support a `<` comparison, but they don't have to be consecutive, and a new round can be started at any time, even if the previous hasn't completed.
 The algorithm is also robust to messages from older rounds arriving late, when another round is in progress.
-Paxos doesn't mandate a specific way of generating round numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `n` which is persisted to storage on each increment.
+Paxos doesn't mandate a specific way of generating round numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
-The round number is then `(n, process_id)`.
+The round number is then `(counter, process_id)`.